andersbogsnes/ml_tooling/docs/plotting.rst

     >>> from ml_tooling.plots import plot_confusion_matrix

-These functional counterparts all mirror sklearn metrics api, taking y_target and y_pred as arguments:
+These functional counterparts all mirror the sklearn metrics api, taking y_target and y_pred as arguments:

 .. code-block:: python